 A moment later they hear people on the levels above them gasp, looking up they see a small man falling down the open area.
 He’s almost on top of them.
-He stops in the air in front of them, and grabs the bag of money.
-He hands them an envelope, and vanishes upward.
+He stops in the air in front of them, and he grabs the bag of money.
+He hands them an envelope before vanishes upward.
 He’s wearing a flesh covered mask and a bungee jumping bracing frame of webbing material.
 The bungee cord pulls him back up two levels.
 A hand reaches out, and grabs him to pull him in.
 Seconds later the empty frame falls over the edge.
-A few seconds more for the frame and cord to be pulled in at the top level and vanish over the rail.
+A few seconds later the frame and cord are pulled in at the top level as they vanish over the rail.

 The gang examines the contents of the envelope.
 It tells them about the screws in the hatch, how he’d entered, and how he beat their basic security system.
 But nothing about how he forged the documents.
 Most of the gang leadership are angry they missed him, but the big boss is glad, because it proves this person is smart and just the sort to recruit.
 He wants him in the gang.
 The next day he places an ad in the Personal section of the newspapers - ‘Banashee Bouncer, please contact Walking Wares re job offer.‘ Banashee Bouncer is what the media have labelled the bungee jumper.

-Mid-morning the next day a boy walks into the warehouse, looking around when he enters the office, and asks for the name given him, it’s not the man’s real name.
+Mid-morning the next day a boy walks into the warehouse, he looks around then he enters the office to ask for the name given him, it’s not the man’s real name.
 The man comes out from the inner office.